 - performance linkage / alignment of executive compensation

-- capital management.
+- capital management

-In consultation with external remuneration consultants, the economic entity has structured an executive remuneration framework that is market competitive and complimentary to the reward strategy of the organisation.
+The Company has structured an executive remuneration framework that is market competitive and complimentary to the reward strategy of the organisation.

 The remuneration and reward strategy of the Company seeks to align executives and shareholders’ interests which:

-- has economic profit as a core component of plan design
+- has economic profit as a core component of plan design;

-- attracts and retains high caliber executives.
+- attracts and retains high calibre executives.

 The remuneration and reward strategy of the Company seeks to align program participants’ interests which:

-- rewards capability and experience
+- rewards capability and experience;

-- reflects competitive reward for contribution to growth in shareholder wealth
+- reflects competitive reward for contribution to growth in shareholder wealth;

 - provides recognition for contribution.